ucl-pathgenomics/HaROLD/README.md

 ## Overview
 HaROLD reconstructs haplotypes based on identifying co-varying variant frequencies using a probabilistic framework.
-For more details, please refer to [our paper] [our preprint](https://academic.oup.com/ve/article/8/2/veac093/675) in Virus Evolution.
+For more details, please refer to [our paper](https://academic.oup.com/ve/article/8/2/veac093/675) in Virus Evolution.

 ## Usage